Install From Source

 Example of a complete build script

 The details of the cmake and make setup would depend on the compiler and the installed dependencies.
-With that in mind, we are providing the following batch file just an example of a possible setup to build the code on MacOS.
+With that in mind, we are providing the following bash script just as an example of a possible setup to build the code on MacOS.

 In the reference system, the required dependencies were installed using the Homebrew package manager.
 The following script was run in terminal, inside the build directory (located in the root of the XtalOpt source-code):